carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 is strongly recommended to pack the files into a larger *archive* file for long term storage and transfer.
 A single large file makes more efficient use of the file system and is easier to move, copy and transfer because significantly fewer meta-data operations are required.
-Archive files can be created using tools like `tar`, `cpio` and `zip`.
-We are going to look at `tar` as it is the most commonly used.
+Archive files can be created using tools like `tar` and `zip`.
+We have already met `tar` when we talked about data transfer earlier.
+Here is another example where we show how a archive can be created and verified:

-The `tar` command packs files into a "Tape ARchive" format intended for backup purposes.
-To create a compressed archive file from a directory you can use:

 ```
 {{ site.host_prompt }} tar -cvWlf mydata.tar mydata